bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 \end{equation}

 This is a generalized eigenvalue equation solvable with a standard eigenvalue solver.
-It can be extended on more than two variables and we can utilize also Kernel versions of it.
+It can be extended on more than two variables.
 To capture nonlinear dependencies use kernel.
 Hence we have **kCCA** (kernel Canonical Component Analysis).

 \begin{equation}
 [0| K_{xy}; K_{yx} | 0][\alpha_x; \alpha_y] = \alpha [K_{x}^2| 0; 0 | K_{y}^2][\alpha_x; \alpha_y]
 \end{equation}

 To recover $w_x$ use $w_x=X\alpha_x$ same for $w_y$.

 There is also a temporal kernel CCA.
 When variables are coupled with delay.  tkCCA finds canonical convolution and correlogram.
 It is given as:

 \begin{equation}